aralroca/next-translate/README.md

     └── home.json
 ```

-When each filename is the namespace.
-And each file should be like:
+Each filename matches the namespace, while each file content should be similar to this:

 ```json
 {